 Scholarships will be awarded competitively based on the strength of the candidate, the strength of the research proposal, and fit with the goals of the VISTA program.

-The VISTA Training Scholarship will provide financial support to high-caliber scholars doing research that is aligned with the VISTA program under the supervision of a VISTA core member.
-VISTA Associate Members are eligible to co-supervise with a Core Member.
+The VISTA Training Scholarship will provide financial support to high-caliber scholars doing research that is aligned with the VISTA program under the supervision of a VISTA Core or Associate member.
+If the primary supervisor is a VISTA Associate Member, a Core Member must also be identified to co-supervise.
 This support provides funds in addition to standard York University and/or external support to attract and train leading vision researchers of tomorrow.

 VISTA will support interdisciplinary training programs across its core fields and will support training opportunities with partners in industry and public service that will enhance the student experience.
 Funding is available for up to four years and is in addition to base graduate student stipends.
 The selection process and post-award administration are carried out by the VISTA Training Committee and the VISTA Administrative Staff in collaboration with the Faculty of Graduate Studies at York University.
 Following acceptance to an eligible home department, and confirmation of a VISTA core member supervisor or co-supervisor, students submit their application to firstname.lastname@example.org by the application deadline.

 - You must be accepted for full-time admission to an eligible graduate program at the doctoral level at York University, or be in the process of applying.
 You must be registered as a new doctoral student in the program to hold the scholarship;